 How many times have you heard the saying, “there are only two things that are certain in life, death and taxes?”
 As certain as the statement is true and accurate about life itself, in the EHS arena there is a saying that is speaks equally the truth; “technology is EHS’s best friend”.
 Technology advances an organization’s ability of understanding, managing and meeting regulatory compliance in addition to saving time and money keeping chemical inventories current and accurate.

 The first item of business is to clarify that Environmental Health and Safety is not:

-• “A flavor of the month” slogan.
+- “A flavor of the month” slogan.
 EHS is a functionality that is embedded within an organization’s business structure such as quality, operations, maintenance, logistics and human resources.

-• A quality control program or a maintenance preventative program.
+- A quality control program or a maintenance preventative program.
 The primary focus of EHS is protecting worker safety and the environment from damage or pollution.

-• Finally, EHS is not a priority, it is a value.
+- Finally, EHS is not a priority, it is a value.
 Priorities change too easily compared to value that is simply a core belief and commitment to workplace, community and environmental safety.

-The focal point for environmental, the “e” of EHS, is to create a systematic approach to managing solid, universal and hazardous materials and waste, complying with environmental regulations and to ultimately reduce the organizations hazardous materials footprint.
+An umbrella term for the development, oversight and management of environmental, health and safety programs, laws, rules, guidance and processes that are designed to help protect employees, the public and the environment.
+The focal point for environmental, the “e” of EHS, is to create a systematic approach to managing solid, universal and hazardous materials and waste, complying with environmental regulations and to ultimately reduce the organization’s hazardous materials footprint.

+Specifically, for health, the “h” of EHS, and for safety, the “s” of EHS, the focal point is developing a systematic safety and health management system that identifies and manages hazards that could cause accidents and illness to an acceptable level of risk.
 An expansion of the “s” within EHS, would include the word sustainability.
 In the current competitive state of global competition, EHS is usually assigned the responsibilities toward managing environmental, health and safety sustainability efforts.
 Many of these efforts are focused within third party accreditation safety and environmental management systems such as ISO 14001 for environmental and soon ISO 45001 for safety.
 Additional efforts include creating systems to reduce energy use, conserve water, reduce solid waste (such as incorporating the zero landfill initiative), enhance communication within the community and additional stakeholders.

 Most organizations that strive for excellence within their EHS program and seek to invest and adopt the use of technology to aid in that quest.
 And why not?
 With the use of data sharing and data access capabilities through EHS cloud applications and mobile devices such as the iPhone, Android and iOS apps, technology can make the world of EHS management less difficult, more efficient, and nearly effortless.
 With today’s smart phones the camera can read barcodes and provide a means of easy access to update inventories such a chemical inventory list and access to Safety Data Sheets (SDS) on the go.
 When it comes to the protecting of the environment, technology, as mentioned above, can be utilized to improve air quality, hazardous and universal waste “cradle to grave” transportation, wastewater and storm water permitting requirements by providing real time data.

 The bottom line is that there is no good excuse to not utilize today’s technology to enhance your management capability of EHS.
-The cross functional capabilities that technology has to offer is a must for any organization that seriously wants to manage more efficiently and provide environmental, health and safety sustainability within its business.
+The cross-functional capabilities that technology has to offer is a must for any organization that seriously wants to manage more efficiently and provide environmental, health and safety sustainability within its business.